nvucinic/jenkins-aws/README.md

 # jenkins-aws: docker with AWS plugins

 ### Docker
-Jenkins-AWS is very easy to install and deploy in a Docker container.
+Jenkins-AWS is easy to install and deploy in a Docker container.

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.